RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-persistent-volumes.md

 Persistence storage is a requirement for this deployment type.

+{{% note %}}
+For *production* deployment of Redis Enterprise Cluster on Kubenetes, the Redis Enterprise Cluster (REC) must be deployed with persistence enabled.
+The REC deployment files on ([GitHub K8s Documentation repository](https://github.com/RedisLabs/redis-enterprise-k8s-docs)) contain this declaration by default.
+{{% /note %}}

 ## Volume Size

 *volumeSize* is an optional definition.
 By default, if the definition is